Christoph197/cs1302-spring-2014-hw/hw2/EXERCISES.md

 ## Exercise 1

-**(10 points) Start a constructive Java/Programming-related post on Piazza, and provide a link to it in the space below.**
+**(10 points) Start a constructive Java Language or Programming-related post on Piazza, and provide a link to it in the space below.**